A systematic process for evaluating structured perfect Bayesian equilibria in dynamic games with asymmetric information: A Concrete Example of Multi-stage investment in Public Goods

-We consider a discrete version of Example~8.3 from \cite[ch.8]{FuTi91}, which is an instance of a repeated public good game.
-There are two players who play a two period game.
-In each period $t$, they simultaneously decide whether to contribute to the period $t$ public good, which is a binary decision $a_t^i \in \{ 0,1\}$ for player $i=1,2$.
-Before the start of period 2, both players know the actions taken by them in period 1.
-For both periods, each player gets reward 1 if at least one of them contributed and 0 if none does.
+We consider a discrete version of Example~8.3 from \cite[ch.8]{FuTi91book}, which is an instance of a repeated public goods game.
+There are two players who play a two-period game.
+In each period $t$, they simultaneously decide whether to contribute to the period $t$ public good, which is a binary decision $a_t^i \in \{ 0,1\}$ for players $i=1,2$.
+Before the start of period 2, both players know the action profile from period 1.
+In each period, each player gets a reward of 1 if at least one player contributed and 0 if none contributed.
 Player $i$'s cost of contributing is $x^i$ which is its private information.
-Both players believe that $x^{i}$s are drawn independently and identically with probability distribution $Q$ with support $\{{x}^L, {x}^H\}$; $0<x^L<1<x^H$, such that $P^Q(X^i=x^H)=q$ where $0<q<1$.
+Both players believe that $x^{i}$'s are drawn independently and identically with probability distribution $Q$ with support $\{{x}^L, {x}^H\}$; $0<x^L<1<x^H$, and $\mathbb{P}^Q(X^i=x^H)=q \in (0,1)$.